nachikethKarthik/Learning-Github/README.md

 - click sign up and create an account on github.

 ## Step4 : Open git bash
--git bash can be opened by pressing the windows key and searching 'git bash'.
+- git bash can be opened by pressing the windows key and searching 'git bash'.
 ### What is git bash
 - It is a command-line shell for enabling git with the command line in your system.
 ### What is a shell ?